roryhr/site-code/content/pages/index.md

-title: Home
+title:
-url: index.html
 save_as: index.html
-attribute: 1

 Hi,

-I'm a machine learning data scientist and mechanical engineer/physicist by training.
+I'm a mechanical engineer/physicist by training who does things with computers now.

-I have a blog to keep you entertained, some projects to check out, and a bit more about myself.
-Feel free to shoot me a tweet or email.
+This small website has a few articles, links to some projects, and a bit more about myself.

 Cheers,